 The girls struggled to hang on as robust waves battered their capsized canoe, their heads bobbing in and out of the churning water.
 He swam toward them, swirling waves flooding his throat.

 "Kayla, grab my hand NOW!" he shouted.
 "Jessie, hold on to the canoe and I'll be back for you.
 Whatever you do, don't let go."
-He wrapped his arm around Kayla, struggling to stay afloat as he pulled her to shore.
+He wrapped his arm around Kayla, struggling to stay afloat as he pulled her toward shore.
 The choppy water tossed them around like kids on a carnival ride.

 "Just ten more feet.
 You can do this," he said, as they inched toward the sandy shoreline.
 He froze at the deafening clap of thunder, then regained his composure as he hauled Kayla onto the beach.
 Racing back in, he pulled Jessie through the choppy water.
 They collapsed onto shore next to Kayla.
 "You girls wait here."